 Hostel One Catedral – An excellent choice for budget-conscious or solo travellers,

 this is one of the highest-rated hostels in Seville.
-Central located within easy walking distance from the Seville Cathedral and Alcázar, this hostel has a range of dorms and private rooms available and organises activities and social events.
-Click here to see their latest prices!
+Centrally located within easy walking distance from the Seville Cathedral and Alcázar, this hostel has a range of dorms and private rooms available and organises activities and social events.

 Not quite what you’re looking for?
 Click here to browse for more hotels in Seville!